meltingice/campfire-notifier/README.md

 # Campfire Notifier

-Provides SMS notifications for your Campfire rooms using Amazon SNS.
+Provides SMS notifications for your Campfire rooms using Twilio.
 Notifications are sent based on configurable triggers.

-**NOTE:** this project isn't hooked up with Amazon SNS yet.

 ## Configuration